MichHighlander/Manga-EReader-Docker/README.md

 ## Config:
 Create an options json in this format.
--Options with a boolean are options without payload.
+- Options with a boolean are options without payload.
 (Example: "--manga-style": true, will result in --manga-style being implemented in the run command)
--Options with null have payload.
+- Options with null have payload.
 (Example: "--profile": "PROFILE", will result in --profile being implemented in the run command with its payload)

 ```
   {